SoloDevNZ/hashnode/clugq083m000508ld7ri09nsa.md

 ---

-I install the following apps and change the following settings.
+I install the following apps.

 ## Checking the GPU Driver.